Debanjan2001/SAMS/README.md

 Then open `http://localhost:3000` in your browser.

-## Test reports

-- CoverageReport.pdf: PDF of summary page of cover report
-- TestReport.pdf: PDF of test compliance report
-- CoverageReportHTML: Open `index.html` of this directory to see the coverage full report

 ### Generating Test reports

 The following operations are to be performed in the `backend` directory.

 - Just run the test: `mvn test`
 - Run the tests with coverage: First follow the instructions [here](https://openclover.org/doc/manual/latest/maven--quick-start-guide.html).
 Then run `mvn clean clover:setup test clover:aggregate clover:clover`.
+You can find the report in `backend/target/site/clover/index.html`
-- Run the tets and generate test report: `mvn surefire-report:report`.
+- Run the tests and generate test report: `mvn surefire-report:report`.
+You can find the report in `backend/target/site/surefire-report.html`